 Sometimes a trifle might go watery if the custard is too runny.
 Be sure to cook the custard until it’s thick enough that it coats a spoon and allow it to further thicken in the fridge before adding it to the trifle to prevent the trifle from becoming watery.

-Use a large serving spoon to dish out the trifle, digging down to the bottom of the serving bowl in order to get some of each layer in each serving.
+Use a large footed trifle bowl or large deep set glass bowl to assemble your trifle.
+With a large serving spoon, dig down to the bottom of the serving bowl in order to get some of each layer in each serving.
 Serve in small dessert bowls or plates.

 You can also serve the trifle in clear glass or plastic cups to make individual servings.
-Top with additional fresh berries and toasted sliced almonds if desired.
+This will allow you to see the various layers.
+Top with additional fresh berries and toasted sliced almonds, or these sparkling cranberries if desired.

-It also pairs especially well with some of this Christmas punch or Hot Chocolate with Cacao!
+It also pairs especially well with some of this non alcoholic Christmas punch, pomegranate sparkler or hot chocolate with chocolate chips!

-- Different flavour: Try raspberry or strawberry jam, or sub in desired jam to switch up the flavour.
+- Different flavor: Use raspberry or strawberry jam, or sub in desired jam to switch up the flavor.

-- Different alcohol: Brandy, grande marnier or a sweet wine can also be used in place of the sherry.
+- Different alcohol: Brandy, Gran Marnier, or a sweet dessert wine can also be used in place of the sherry.

 - Non-alcoholic: Skip the alcohol altogether.
-You can also dip the sponge cake in orange juice or leave the sponge cake as is.
+You can also dip the sponge cake in orange juice or another fruit juice, or leave the sponge cake as is.
 The trifle will still taste amazing!

 - Peppermint Cheesecake Bites